Vortex Stretching of Non-premixed, Diluted Hydrogen/Oxygen Flamelets: Results

-The tendency of curves to collapse might at first appear convenient, allowing solutions to be parameterized by $\chi_{max}$ instead of $S^*$ and $\omega$; however, some issues persist.
-At the fundamental level, SDR precludes preferential (unequal Lewis numbers) and differential (non-unitary Lewis numbers) diffusion \cite{Moshe} since its definition stipulates a common diffusivity.
-Incorporating detailed transport allows species and heat to locally re-distribute which notably impacts laminar flames \cite{JiangSWF,DONINI}.
-Corrections to models assuming constant Lewis number can be made to better capture the tendencies of differential diffusion \cite{Gupta} but it becomes difficult to create a useful and clearly understood conserved scalar.
-An alternate approach, governing a conserved scalar with a transport equation in which the diffusivity is equal to the thermal diffusivity but differs from the species diffusivity, was introduced by Pitsch and Peters \cite{PitschPeters}.
-Although it is named the ``mixture fraction," it differs from the classical definition and has no clear physical meaning.
-A very cumbersome set of differential equations are yielded, resulting in a scalar dissipation rate that also has no clear physical interpretation.
+The tendency of curves to collapse might at first appear convenient, allowing solutions to be parameterized by $\chi_{max}$ instead of $S^*$ and $\omega$, and indeed if only stable branch solutions are considered, and one is willing to bypass direct solution of the momentum and continuity equations by assuming some $\chi(Z)$, $\chi_{max}$ is adequate; however, some issues persist.
+First, as discussed in the introduction, recent flamelet approaches utilizing a transformation to 3D mixture fraction space are exact with respect to their pre-transformed equations, however, any flaw in the pre-transformed equations or in the assumption of variables in the post-transformed equations will cause a deviation from the real physics.
+In the flamelet form, similar to Eq.
+1, the effects of the momentum and continuity equations are contained in scalar dissipation rate, $\chi$.
+That is okay provided the $\chi$ used to solve Eq.
+1 came from physically complete conservation equations.
+The vast majority of existing models, even the most current, while having a correct ``flamelet equation'' in terms of $\chi$ then inject some sort of assumed gaussian variance for $\chi$ which completely ignores vorticity, and sometimes variable density, in the momentum equation.
+Secondly, at the fundamental level as a physically meaningful parameter, SDR precludes preferential (unequal Lewis numbers) and differential (non-unitary Lewis numbers) diffusion \cite{Moshe} since its definition stipulates a common diffusivity.
+Incorporating detailed transport allows species and heat to locally re-distribute which notably impacts laminar flames \cite{Jiang2023,DONINI,Jiang2015,WuIhmeZhao2021}.
+Corrections to models assuming constant Lewis number can be made to better capture the tendencies of differential diffusion \cite{Jiang2023,Gupta2014,PitschPeters1998,Gierth2018,Wang2016}, but it becomes difficult to create a useful and clearly understood conserved scalar.
+An alternate approach, governing a conserved scalar with a transport equation in which the diffusivity is equal to the thermal diffusivity but differs from the species diffusivity, was introduced by Pitsch and Peters \cite{PitschPeters1998}.
+Although it is named the ``mixture fraction," it differs from the classical definition and has diminished physical meaning.
+A complicated set of differential equations are yielded, resulting in a scalar dissipation rate with unclear physical interpretation and thus the problem of coupling it to the resolved scale via a ``first principles'' method persists.
+These improvements to existing flamelet models clearly show the importance of differential diffusion.
+Present flamelet theory, including differential and preferential diffusion, for example Jiang et al. \cite{Jiang2023}, are definite improvements on the classical theory.
+Therefore, differential and preferential diffusion alone, are not the major improvements pursued here.
+Rather it is the accruement of underlying assumptions, not all of which have been relaxed, which inspired our rotational flamelet model.
+It is not based on existing models and is constructed from the ground up with no constraints on Lewis number, geometry, velocity derivatives, or thermo-physical relations.
+We hypothesize that the rotational flamelet model will yield an improvement in the context of RANS and LES because it addresses previously excluded physics.